Updated for 2023

 The Lewis Family Playhouse is a 560-seat performing arts center.
-“The mission of the Lewis Family Playhouse is to provide high quality theatrical experiences for children and families and audiences of all ages.”
+“The mission of the Lewis Family Playhouse is to provide high-quality theatrical experiences for children and families and audiences of all ages.”
 You’ll find family-friendly theater productions here as well as live concerts and comedy shows.
-Upcoming family-friendly shows include The Nutcracker; Oh Freedom!
-The Story of the Underground Railroad (recommended for children 10 and older); and Frederick, a musical adaptation of the popular Leo Lionni children’s book.

-Central Park is a 57,000-square foot facility which includes a senior center, a community center, as well as a playground and many outdoor amenities.
-The children’s play area is divided so there is appropriate equipment for those 5 and younger, and for those older than 5.
-You’ll also enjoy walking paths; a large grassy play area; and access to the Pacific Electric Trail.
+Central Park is a 57,000-square-foot facility that includes a senior center, a community center, and a playground, as well as many outdoor amenities.
+The children’s play area is divided so there is appropriate equipment for those aged 5 and younger, and also for those older than 5.
+You’ll also enjoy walking paths, a large grassy play area, and access to the Pacific Electric Trail.

 The Pacific Electric Inland Empire Trail

-For a lesson in the history of the area, families should visit the John Rains House.
-The Rains House is also referred to as the Casa de Rancho Cucamonga.
+Formerly known just as the John Rains House, this historic home was renamed recently and holds a lesson in the history of the area.
+Families should visit the house, also referred to as the Casa de Rancho Cucamonga.
 The house was constructed in 1860.
 The site is also claimed to be the “oldest commercial winery in the state.”
-The John Rains House is open Tuesdays through Saturdays, 10:00 am to 3:00 pm.
-Admission is $5 for adults, $2.50 for children, and children younger than 5 are free.
-There is a small gift shop on site as well.

 Rancho Cucamonga Public Library System

 Archibald Branch — 7368 Archibald Ave., Rancho Cucamonga, CA 91730